Skip to content

 But is it all bad?

-A recent review showed that the previous studies on caffeine may not have taken into multiple factors, such as study quality that could influence the results.
-Interestingly caffeine consumption has been associated with increased upper body strength performance.
-However, the health risks of caffeine should be considered, especially in those who have health problems which can be made worse
+A recent review showed that the previous studies on caffeine may not have taken into multiple factors, such as study quality, that could influence the results.
+Interestingly, caffeine consumption has been associated with increased upper-body strength performance.
+However, the health risks of caffeine should be considered, especially in those who have health problems that can be made worse.

 How to Cut Back